redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ### 04 Filesystems

-Disable filesystems you don’t use
+Disable filesystems you don’t use (on redpesk OS we only use `vfat` and `ext4` filesystems for example):

 * Network filesystems:
   * CIFS/SMB (Windows Sharing): `CONFIG_CIFS`